 Setting a Static IP Address for the TrueNAS UI

-Making changes to the network interface the web interface uses can result in losing connection to the TrueNAS system!
-Fixing any misconfigured network settings might require command line knowledge or physical access to the TrueNAS system.
+It is possible to make changes to the network interface that the web interface uses.
+But this can result in losing connection to the TrueNAS system!
+Very often fixing misconfigured network settings requires command line knowledge.
+Physical access to the system is often required as well.

-TrueNAS can configure physical network interfaces with static IP addresses in either the web interface or the system console menu.
+TrueNAS can configure physical network interfaces with static IP addresses.
+Use either the web interface or the system console menu.

-Using the web interface for this process is recommended.
-There are additional safety features to prevent saving misconfigured interface settings.
+The recommendation is to use the web interface for this process.
+There are extra safety features to prevent saving misconfigured interface settings.

 Log in to the web interface and go to Network > Interfaces.
 This contains creation and configuration options for physical and virtual network interfaces.